RapidRiskAssessment/website/docs/primer.md

 See the RRA [Standard Levels](standard_levels) for the template and default examples that you can directly use.

+## Threat Scenarios

+> A **Threat Scenario** is a short sentence describing a probable malicious action a threat actor could take that leads to harm to an asset.

+A Threat Scenario ignores the controls and focuses on the outcome or objective, if an attacker were to be successful with their attack.
+In essence, it is an example (a scenario!) of what could happen.
+The threat scenario is then scored in terms of impacts with a standard level.

+A typical threat scenario is constructeds as such:

+`[LOW/MEDIUM/HIGH/MAXIMUM] [Attacker/Actor] compromises [system/service/project] with [vulnerability] which causes [description of impact to assets].`

 ----
 The following are upcoming categories.